LGBTQ+ Community In Singapore

 Responses have been edited for grammar and clarity.

-In honour of Pride Month, we invited 6 individuals to talk about issues within the LGBTQ+ community on the first episode of ZULA Perspectives.
+In honour of Pride Month, we invited 6 individuals to talk about issues within the LGBTQ+ community on ZULA Perspectives.
 ZULA Perspectives is a YouTube series where we put strangers in a room to have in-depth discussions about social issues.

 Faith identifies as lesbian and has been dating her girlfriend for 7.5 years; Kennede is a gay man who does PR for the Inter-University LGBT Network; Zinc identifies interchangeably as pansexual or bisexual; Atiq is a transman; Irie is a local queer advocate who uses they/their pronouns; and Lorraine identifies as asexual (‘+’ stands for other sexual identities including asexual, pansexual and omnisexual).